jrief/django-websocket-redis/docs/running.rst

 As in normal Django, this command shall only be used for development.

-It works like this: If an incoming request is normal HTTP, everything works as usual.
-If **ws4redis** detects, that the incoming request wants to open a websocket, the Django main loop is hijacked by **ws4redis**.
+This ``runserver`` command is a monkey patched version of the original Django main loop and works similar to it.
+If an incoming request is normal HTTP, everything works as usual.
+Howver, if **ws4redis** detects, that the incoming request wants to open a websocket, the Django main loop is hijacked by **ws4redis**.
 Then this loop then waits until ``select`` notifies that some data is available for further processing, or be the websocket itself, or by the Redis message queue.
 This hijacked main loop finishes when the websocket is closed or when an error occurs.

 .. note:: In development, one thread is created for each open websocket.

+Open websocket connections exchange so called Ping/Pong messages.
+This keeps the connections open, even if there is no payload to be sent.
+The development main loop in **ws4redis** does not send these stay alive packages, because during development normally there is no proxy or firewall dropping the connection.

 Running Django with websockets for Redis as a stand alone uWSGI server
 ----------------------------------------------------------------------